partlyhuman/HuCARD-repro/README.md

 	* A PSD template for making replica HuCard stickers
 	* A 3d print for risers
 * Gathered the original gerbers from root into a [gerbers folder](gerbers/)
+* **NEW!** Added a [programming adapter](HuCard-TL866/) for use with the popular TL866 II programmer
+* **In progress** Started to reverse engineer the gerbers into a Kicad project.
+Will probably relayout things so this isn't a shameless clone.

 Please note that the development of this PCB and all credit aside from the prints goes to https://github.com/ichigobankai/.
 Their original [LICENSE](LICENSE) continues to apply.